owntracks/ocli/README.md

+### testing

+There is a small set of scripts with which you can test ocli without having a real GPS receiver.
+Please check [contrib/fake/](contrib/fake/) for more information.

 ### building

 _ocli_ should compile easily once you extract the source code and have the prerequisite libraries installed for linking against _gpsd_ and the _mosquitto_ library.